 The 2021 Mahindra XUV500 may not feature electrification in the launch phase.
 Reports say that it will arrive with a 2.0-litre mStallion T-GDi turbocharged direct-injection petrol engine and a mHawk 2.0-litre mHawk diesel engine.
 A year or so into its launch, mild-hybrid technology would be included to be prepared for the implementation of CAFE II & RDE norms.
 Mahindra plans to bring down its fleet CO2 average through introducing a mix of pure electric and electrified vehicles.

 Speaking during the Q1 FY2021 Earnings call in August 2020, Dr Pawan Goenka, CEO & MD of Mahindra & Mahindra, answered a question on the challenge of CAFE II & RDE.
 While explaining the cost and the solutions to meet new regulations, he said:

 But it’s not a single solution.
 It’s multiple things that we are doing.
 For example, 48V hybrid might come on some vehicles, electric vehicle.
 Sensors will help, improving efficiency of diesel and gasoline, both.
 So – direct injection gasoline engine, GDI.
 All of these things will help in meeting the regulations.

-The 2021 Mahindra XUV500 goes on sale by mid-2021 and it will compete with the MG Hector Plus, in which a mild-hybrid powertrain option is available.
-Rivals will include the Tata Gravitas and the Hyundai ‘Alcazar’ which is the upcoming ‘Plus’ version of the Hyundai Creta.
+The 2021 Mahindra XUV500 will compete with the MG Hector Plus, in which a mild-hybrid powertrain option is available.
+Rivals will include the Tata Safari and the Hyundai ‘Alcazar’ which is the upcoming ‘Plus’ version of the Hyundai Creta.